PRIVACY POLICY

 b.
 Use of Borlabs Cookie

-Borlab’s Cookie enables us to keep track of the cookies used on our website and provide you with accurate and transparent information about their use at all times.
-You will receive a cookie consent banner that always complies with data protection regulations and you can decide which type of cookies should be allowed (technically necessary, analysis and statistics, marketing).
-The cookie consent banner stores your consent status so that our website can recognize and follow the stored status on future page visits.
-For this purpose, a cookie is set and the following data is stored:
+With the help of Borlabs Cookies, we are able to keep track of the cookies used on our website and inform you at any time accurately and transparently about the use of these cookies.
+You will always receive a cookie consent banner that complies with data protection regulations, and you can decide which type of cookies should be allowed (technically necessary, analysis and statistics, marketing).

-• cookie runtime
+• Cookie runtime

-• cookie version
+• Cookie version

-• domain and path of the WordPress website
+• Domain and path of the WordPress website

-• consents
+• Consents

 • UID (randomly generated ID)